Hydration Calculator Guide: Water, Electrolytes, Safety & Routine Tips

 Is 8 glasses of water a day enough?

 Sometimes, but not always.
 It is only a rough guide.
-Your ideal fluid intake depends on your size, activity, climate, health status, and sweat losses.
+Fluid needs depend on body size, activity, climate, food intake, sweat losses, medications, and health status.

 Can you drink too much water?

 Yes.
-In some situations, drinking very large amounts without enough electrolytes can be a problem.
+Drinking very large amounts, especially without electrolytes during prolonged sweating, can be dangerous in some situations.
 Balance matters.

 Do electrolytes actually help?

-They can be especially helpful when fluid and sweat losses are significant, such as during longer exercise, hot weather, or recovery after illness.
+They may help when sweat or fluid losses are significant, such as during longer exercise, hot weather, outdoor work, or illness-related fluid loss.
+They are not necessary for every glass of water.

 Why do I still cramp if I drink a lot of water?